LivXue/FS-MEVQA/README.md

 # FS-MEVQA
-Few-Shot Multimodal Explaining for Visual Question Answering
+Few-Shot Multimodal Explanation for Visual Question Answering (FS-MEVQA)

 ### Dataset
 We release the SME dataset in `dataset/dataset.zip&dataset.z01`, inlcuding questions, answers, and multimodal explanations.
 However, the images should be downloaded from the [GQA source](https://downloads.cs.stanford.edu/nlp/data/gqa/images.zip).